 Receivables from customers is fully attributable to NATSNav's single customer, European Satellite Services Provider SAS.
-The balance was settled in May 2018.
+The balance was settled in May 2019.

-In March 2017, European Satellite Services Provider SAS declared a dividend of €416,667 (£353,550) at its Annual General Meeting which confirmed the company's entitlement to the dividend.
-The dividend received in May 2017 was €416,667 (£350,558).
+In March 2019, European Satellite Services Provider SAS declared a dividend, the company's share being &416,667 (£358,672), at its Annual General Meeting which confirmed the company's entitlement to the dividend.
+The dividend received in May 2019 was &416,667 (£358,350).